MonyXO/time-clock-manager/README.md

     expo whoami

-## Next, clone github repository in a directory of your choice by running:
+## Next, login to git and clone github repository in a directory of your choice by running:

     git clone https://github.com/MonyXO/time-clock-manager.git